HTD-Health/playbook-OUTDATED/education-budget.md

 You should also be able to request an invoice by emailing a seller.

 ### Who do I provide an invoice to?
-Please upload an invoice to HTD Google Drive to an appropriate folder [in this folder](https://drive.google.com/drive/u/0/folders/16DkUDYhmmbshk0LZVc2h7apVt6FlgBRz).
+Please upload an invoice to Revolut Business app.
 If you have a paper invoice then please scan it to pdf and then upload it.
 One of the apps you can use to scan documents into pdf format is Dropbox.

 ### What if I need to make a transfer?
 If you need to make a transfer please contact email edubudget@htdevelopers.com and describe your request.

 ### Should I report that I bought anything using my education budget?
 Yes.
-Add an entry to ["Education budgets - expenses" Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WE352gD6To8EomFf-xK0UvMtNNw8hyXYUIZKOh4RPuM/edit#gid=0) as soon as you buy anything.
+Add an entry to ["Education Budget and Revolut" Google Spreadsheet](https://docs.google.com/spreadsheets/d/1XlvjsojU_ycK8KjpJ9c1Q5G3EknapTb_s17P8wvjtK4/edit#gid=0) as soon as you buy anything.

 ### Will I be paid for going to a conference or attending a training of my choice?
 When you go to a conference or a training of your choice we ask you to take an unpaid day(s) off i.e. unless instructed otherwise, do not log the time spent on a conference on any client or internal project.
 Specifically: